 Oxford Covered Market, which was designed by Magdalen Bridge architect John Gwynn, first opened as a market for meat, fish, vegetables and herbs on 1 November 1774.
 It was then enlarged several times, rebuilt and fully roofed over during the 19th century.

 Original iron roof supports can easily be seen even today.
-Iron bars projecting from shopfronts that date from the 19th century and were used to hang meat.
 The Covered Market has been in continual use as a market for almost 250 years.

 Fancy a cup of traditional English tea with home-made cookies in this charming atmosphere?
 Just follow our APTG qualified blue badge tourist guides.